stereotype441/language/resources/type-system/inference.md

 - _Sometimes, if an expression fails to satisfy its context, the compiler will insert a coercion (such as a dynamic downcast)._

-#### Static Type Inference

-Most of type inference is defined in terms of a single "static invocation type inference" algorithm, defined here.
-Static invocation type inference takes the following inputs:

-- A function type `F`.

-- A

 #### Null

 To infer a null literal `e` of the form `null` in context `K`:

 - Let `m` be a constant reference to the single inhabitant of the `Null` type.

-- The result of inference is the expression `m`, with static type `Null`.
+- The result of inference is the expression artifact `m :: Null`.

 #### Numbers